Purpose

 See Also:

-Oracle Database Globalization Support Guide for more information on character set supportpartition
+Oracle Database Globalization Support Guide for more information on character set supportpartition, then Oracle Database generates a name with the form SYS_Pn.For

 specify the noninclusive upper bound for the current partition in a